Vietnam.vn - Nền tảng quảng bá Việt Nam

 What do the world's longest-lived villagers eat?

-Italy Drinking wine from local vineyards and eating organic fruits, vegetables and meat grown in fertile fields is the secret to longevity of the Sardinian people.
+Italy Drinking wine from local vineyards and eating organic fruits, vegetables and meat grown in fertile fields are the secrets to longevity of the Sardinian people.

-Sardinia, Italy, has the world’s highest rate of longevity.
-About six out of every 2,000 to 3,000 people on the island live to be a centenarian, says Valter Longo, director of the Longevity Institute at the University of Southern California.
+The Italian island of Sardinia has the world's highest rate of longevity.
+On the island, about six out of every 2,000 to 3,000 people live to be a centenarian, said Valter Longo, director of the Longevity Institute at the University of Southern California.
 There are also more male centenarians than female centenarians, a rarity because men generally live longer than women.

-"Demographically, this region is unique because men live unusually long.
-In the United States, for every centenarian man there are five women of the same age.
+"Demographically, this region is different because men live unusually long.
+In the US, for every centenarian man, there are five women of the same age.
 In Sardinia, the ratio is 1:1," said Dr. Dan Buettner, an expert on the world's Blue Longevity Zones.

 He pointed out several reasons why people in Sardinia can live long and healthy lives.